 How to get from Al Maktoum Airport to city center by bus

-*Once you’re at the Burj Khalifa station, you can switch to the Red Line metro to explore more of Dubai, including the World Trade Center, Emirates Tower, and Dubai Mall.
+Once you’re at the Burj Khalifa/Dubai Mall station, you can use the Red metro line to explore more of Dubai, including the World Trade Center, Emirates Tower, and Dubai Mall.

 How much is the Al Maktoum Airport to the city center bus?